sigsep/open-unmix-paper-joss/paper.md

 - __reproducible code__: everything is provided to exactly reproduce our experiments and display our results.
 - __pre-trained models__: we provide pre-trained weights that allow a user to use the model right away or fine-tune it on user-provided data [@umx; @umxhq].
-- __tests__: the release includes unit and regression tests, useful to organize future open collaboration using pull-requests.
+- __tests__: the release includes unit and regression tests, useful to organize future open collaboration using pull requests.

 ## Results

 ![Boxplots of evaluation results of the `UMX` model compared with other methods from [@sisec18] (methods that did not only use MUSDB18 for training were omitted)\label{boxplot}](boxplot.pdf)

 _Open-Unmix_ is based on the bi-directional LSTM model from [@uhlich17] and we compared it to other separation models that were submitted to the last SiSEC contest [@sisec18].
 The results of `UMX` are depicted in \ref{boxplot}.
 It can be seen that our proposed model reaches state-of-the-art results.
 There is no statistically significant difference between the best method `TAK1` and `UMX`.
-Because `TAK1` is not released as open-source, this indicates that _Open-Unmix_ is the current state-of-the-art open-source source separation systems.
+Because `TAK1` is not released as open-source, this indicates that _Open-Unmix_ is the current state-of-the-art open-source source separation system.

 # Community